 ONE, with the tip of the bottom blade on the table, close the blades of your shears just short of the points.
 You never want to close the points of your shears all the way!

-Then, slide your shears along the surface of the table, move your hand and anchor close by the new area, and close your blades again…
+TWO, slide your shears along the surface of the table, move your hand and anchor close by the new area, and close your blades again.

 The key is to keep the bottom tip of your shears on the table at all time!